 First and foremost, the Netanyahu intelligence.

-Did we have more bargaining power to stop their ICBMs and to stop their march into Syria if we stayed in the deal and exerted pressure otherwise?
+Do we have more bargaining power to stop their ICBMs and to stop their march into Syria if we stayed in the deal and exerted pressure otherwise?

-Or have we got less leverage now that we've sort of stepped away from our allies and the other seven other parties in this deal?
+Or have we got less leverage now that we've sort of stepped away from our allies and the seven other parties in this deal?

 Do we have less leverage now?